foldda/charian/README.md

 **Takeaway**: The IRda interface's ToRda() and FromRda() methods are the places for a class packing and unpacking its essential properties and state data that require to be serialized for transportation.

-## Serializing a complex object with nested classes
+## How-to: Serializing a complex object with nested classes

 ```C#
     class Address : IRda